Falling Down (Selena Gomez & the Scene song): Music video

 The music video to "Falling Down", directed by Chris Dooley, was first seen on Disney Channel, succeeding Wizards of Waverly Place: The Movie on August 28, 2009.
 It became available for purchase on the iTunes Store the next day.

 The music video commences with shots of Gomez singing the first lines, "whoa, whoa", and bright lights shining upon her; she is wearing a gray shirt, black tights and boots and has long brown hair.
 Then, the rest of the band, composed of four male members, is seen as Gomez dances and nods her head.
 The background in the music video is a large projection of patterned geometrical figures that constantly alter to divergent colors.
 Gomez is then seen in a "photo shoot-like" set wearing a white shirt and a zebra-patterned skirt.
 As the video progresses Gomez and the rest of the band are seen singing, dancing, playing instruments and using props.
-Gomez holds a mirror and plastic roses, which she then throws away, in conjunction to the song's lines.
+Gomez holds a mirror and fake flowers, which she then throws away, in conjunction to the song's lines.
 The video ends with Gomez taking a quick bow while still holding her microphone.